jsfiddle/jsfiddle-users/docs/tutorial.rst

 Well done
 """""""""

-Congratualations!
+Congratulations!
 You've created your first Fiddle with HTML, CSS and JavaScript based on the MooTools library!

 **Did something not work?**